akikoo/one-web-boilerplate/README.md

 * Don’t use IDs in CSS selectors.
 Use classes, or ARIA landmark roles instead (referenced with CSS attribute selectors).
 See also http://oli.jp/2011/ids/.

 * CSSLint is currently not used.
-I find it way too strict and it's still buggy (it complains about Media Queries, for example).
-I'll plug it in the build script once these issues have been resolved.
-(Ideas about how to remove selected rules?)
+I'll plug it in the build script once I have resolved some issues (it complains about Media Queries, for example).

 * I'm using Sticky footer solution: http://www.cssstickyfooter.com.